flutter/website/src/development/ui/layout/index.md

 </div>

-The [`MainAxisAlignment`][] and [`CrossAxisAlignment`][] classes offer a variety of constants for controlling alignment.
+The [`MainAxisAlignment`][] and [`CrossAxisAlignment`][] enums offer a variety of constants for controlling alignment.

 {{site.alert.note}}
   When you add images to your project,